egisnmir/react-keypad/README.md

 # To do

-Add a pin code setter component and pass it down with props/Redux/Context or useContext + useReducer
+1. Add settings and pass it down with props/Redux/Context or useContext + useReducer
+2. Add a 'settings' icon and add the possibility to change the correct pin, block & timeout time